raspberrypilearning/fl-codeclub-week2/en/step_10.md

 Don’t feel overwhelmed or like you have to implement all of these suggestions.
 But incorporating a few of these techniques, or elements of them, will make your life as a facilitator easier and your sessions more relaxed and fun.

-# Discussion
+# Reflection
+--- task ---

-+ What ideas do you have about helping children to answer their own questions and to learn independently?
+What ideas do you have about helping children to answer their own questions and to learn independently?
 + If you're an experienced teacher, what techniques will you use in your own club?
 + If you're less experienced in teaching, what would you like to try?

-Click **Comments** to start sharing your ideas.
+--- /task ---